1eurs/VLR-Tier-One/README.md

 ## Features
 - Hides non-Tier 1 content (e.g., Game Changers, Challengers League).
-- Toggle filter ON/OFF with a button in the VLR.gg header.
-- Clean layout with minimal gaps.

 ## Installation
 1. Download or clone this repository.